dlukes/clash/README.md

 The basis: a robust Python API for accessing different corpus resources -- perhaps as an extension of NLTK, to leverage its already available capabilities for working with plaintext corpora?
-At any rate, a module has to be added to interact with manatee-indexed corpora.
-Each action corresponds to a function call.
+At any rate, a module has to be added to interact with manatee-indexed corpora, which should probably use a different API than [CorpusReader][CorpusReader], because it doesn't really make sense to require a list of `fileids` to initialize an object representing an indexed corpus accessible via a server.
+Maybe `IndexedCorpus`, `CorpusConnection`, `CorpusDb`?

+Each action within the GUI corresponds to a function call.
 Each user will spawn a python kernel in the background, which will run their actions.
-By default, there will be predefined actions accessible via a GUI which will cover some typical use cases and workflows, but at any point, the user will be allowed to "shell out" into a Jupyter notebook, where all previous actions will be available as results of individual cells (`Out[xyz]`) for custom manipulation and code execution leveraging the full power of Python.
+By default, there will be predefined actions accessible via the GUI which will cover some typical use cases and workflows, but at any point, the user will be allowed to "shell out" into a Jupyter notebook, where all previous actions will be available as results of individual cells (`Out[xyz]`) for custom manipulation and code execution leveraging the full power of Python.

 ## Challenges